 Kaitlin Milliken: One of the questions that was highlighted in the magazine piece talked about disruption.
 And he had a really interesting perspective on a word that we hear so often in the Innovation Leader community.
 Can you talk about that a little?

-Scott Kirsner: Well I mean I think the worlds disruption, over the last 10 years certainly has been used to describe anything new, anything that emerges from a startup or seems to come out of nowhere and poses a threat.
+Scott Kirsner: Well I think the word disruption, over the last 10 years, certainly has been used to describe anything new, anything that emerges from a startup or seems to come out of nowhere and poses a threat.
 One of the ideas of disruptive innovation is that its not version 9.2 of an existing product where you’ve added a little feature that three people asked you for and you’re now going to raise the price 5 percent.
 Like that is not disruptive innovation, not every startup introducing a new product is disruptive innovation.

 So he really comes back, and he drew some interesting sketches on a legal pad while we were doing this interview.
 He comes back to the idea that it makes things more affordable.
 It makes things more accessible.
 It kind of broadens the relevance and opens up new audiences for something.